devops329/devops/instruction/gitHubEnvironments/gitHubEnvironments.md

 GitHub supports the concept of `environments` that allow you to isolate your secrets and enforce protection rules.
 Protection rules can require a manual approval, delay a job, or restrict the environment to certain branches.

+> [!NOTE]
+>
+> You can use GitHub environments if you would like for your JWT Pizza deployment, but it is not required.

 ## Creating an environment

 You can create a GitHub environment by going to your `jwt-pizza` repository's settings in GitHub and selecting the **Environments** view from the left-hand navigation.
 Then press the `New environment` button.